You find yourself unemployed.

 What do you put on your LinkedIn Profile?

-Do you announce your availability or would doing so reduce your attractiveness as a candidate?
+Do you announce your availability or would do so reduce your attractiveness as a candidate?

 Fortunately, you have several strategic options.